19 april 2019 – Version 1.1 released

 Pins 2-6 are connected to the DB9 connector.

-Pin 7 is connected to a separate button which can be used to return to the main screen of the C64 Mini.
+Pins 7-10 are connected to the separate buttons which can be used to return to the main screen of the C64 Mini,

 Let’s do some wiring

 |Signal Joystick||Pro Micro||DB9 connector

 |+5V ( VCC)**||VCC||7|

 ** Not needed, only if joystick has autofire button/modification.

 Solder the wires (see table above) to the corresponding pins of the DB9 male (back view) connector.